michael-wall/job-scheduler/README.md

 - Select the newly created Job from the Grid screen and switch to the 'Job Scheduler Trigger' tab.
 - Set to Active, add a Cron expression for example to run it every 5 minutes use 0 */5 * ? * * and then 'Save'.
 - Click 'New' and select this custom Executor i.e. update-object-entries.
-- Populate a name e.g. 'Document Update Scheduler [Site Scoped]' and the following custom properties (one per line in the format key=value using the correct values) that are used in the custom Executor and 'Save'.
+- Populate a name e.g. 'Document Update Job [Site Scoped]' and the following custom properties (one per line in the format key=value using the correct values) that are used in the custom Executor and 'Save'.
 ```
 object.definition.erc=DOCUMENT
 object.definition.fieldName=uuid